Governor Inslee knows that “the path out of poverty begins with education and employment opportunities.”

 The Office of Financial Management (OFM) is responsible for making WorkFirst budget recommendations to the Governor and monitoring budget and program performance.
 OFM produces forecasts of TANF caseloads, prepares budget estimates, and produces performance reports.

-The State Board for Community and Technical Colleges (SBCTC) assures that training and basic skills education is available through the 34 community and technical colleges, 4 Community Based Organizations, and 2 private providers across the state.
+The State Board for Community and Technical Colleges (SBCTC) assures that training and basic skills education is available through the 33 community and technical colleges, 3 Community Based Organizations.
 The community and technical colleges and contracted providers offer a range of vocational and High Wage High Demand training options that support WorkFirst parents engaging in career pathways leading to self-sufficiency.
 In addition, they also offer programs that integrate basic skills and English as a Second Language with workforce training and full-time, short-term customized training programs leading directly to employment.